danielscarvalho/Electronic-Projects/README.md

 Electronic Projects for Computer Engineering students

 - Hack and old sterio system and add bluetooth and digital tecnology on it
+- Hack a low-end tech car radio and add bluetooth on it
 - Reporpouse an old electronic device - https://hackaday.com/2022/07/26/hackaday-prize-2022-digital-dice-towers-built-in-beautiful-retro-cases/
 - Build a MIDI controller instrument
 - Upgrade an old computer (Hack)